LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 Tutorial
 **********************

-This RAJA tutorial introduces most commonly-used RAJA concepts and capabilities via a sequence of examples.
-To understand, the discussion and code examples, a working knowledge of C++ templates and lambda functions is required.
+This RAJA tutorial introduces the most commonly-used RAJA concepts and capabilities via a sequence of simple examples.
+To understand the discussion and example codes, a working knowledge of C++ templates and lambda functions is required.
 Before we begin, we provide a bit of background discussion of the key features of C++ lambda expressions, which are essential using RAJA easily.